 When wealthy migrants obtain a second passport, it can have a mixed impact on their country of origin.
 For example, China is creating millionaires at a greater rate than they are leaving, so the financial impact is neutralised.
 Elsewhere however, high levels of millionaire migration are often an indication of the situation in a country shifting.
 New World Wealth’s 2020 Global Migration Review says “HNWIs are often the first people to leave — they have the means to leave, unlike middle-class citizens.”

 It follows then, that countries on the receiving end of millionaire migration are often safe and stable, with growing economies, business opportunities, good schools and strong healthcare systems.
-Australia has been the most popular destination for the past five years, accepting 12,000 millionaire migrants in 2020, closely followed by the US with 10,800.
-Other popular 2020 destinations included Switzerland, Canada, Singapore, Israel, New Zealand, UAE, Portugal and Greece, Malta, Monaco, the Republic of Mauritius, and the Caribbean.
+Estimates suggest that Australia has been the most popular destination for the past five years, accepting 12,000 millionaire migrants in 2019, closely followed by the US with 10,800.
+Other popular 2019 destinations included Switzerland, Canada, Singapore, Israel, New Zealand, UAE, Portugal and Greece, Malta, Monaco, the Republic of Mauritius, and the Caribbean.

 English-speaking countries are popular, as many millionaire migrants speak English as a first or second language.
 But lifestyle factors are not the whole story.
 For example, the lack of inheritance tax in Australia is also thought to play a key role in the country’s appeal to the wealthy.